Refinable modeling for unbinned SMEFT analyses: Top quark pair production in the 2l channel

 \subsection{Uncertainties in lepton efficiencies}

-Uncertainties in lepton efficiencies are described in Refs.~\cite{open-data-ws-1,open-data-ws-2,open-data-ws-3} and handled by the weighting function in Eq.~\ref{eq:lepton-sf}.
-Because the efficiency scale factors and corresponding uncertainties depend on the candidate's pseudo-rapidity, which is not part of $\bx$, we keep the \bz dependence on the l.h.s. and have
+Uncertainties in lepton efficiencies are detailed in Refs.~\cite{open-data-ws-1,open-data-ws-2,open-data-ws-3} and are handled using the weighting function in Eq.~\ref{eq:lepton-sf}.
+Since the efficiency scale factors and uncertainties depend on the candidate’s pseudo-rapidity, which is not included in $\bx$, we retain the \bz dependence in